Real-Time Polarization Control for Satellite QKD with Liquid-Crystal Beacon Stabilization: Accuracy comparison

 For the proper functioning of any practical system, an appropriate compromise between measurement accuracy and measurement time must be found.
 The duration of the measurements is then determined mainly by the number of subsidiary intensity measurements and subsequently by the switching time of the LCs.
 In this case a~total of 4, 8, 16, and 32 measurements were performed for each sent polarization state.
 The first set was evaluated by means of direct analysis, whereas the remaining sets were evaluated using Fourier analysis.
 For this reason, two separate automated measurements were designed.
 In both cases, however, they consist of:

-\begin{enumerate} \item \textbf{Calculating Stokes vector} corresponding to the expected PSG output. \item \textbf{Measuring Stokes vector} of polarized light, using direct analysis for 4 values and Fourier analysis for 8, 16, and 32 values. \item \textbf{Calculating norm} between the two Stokes vectors. \end{enumerate} The output is thus a norm that means a distance that serves as a metric that indicates how close the measured result is to the theoretical calculation.
+\begin{enumerate} \item \textbf{Calculating Stokes vector} corresponding to the expected PSG output. \item \textbf{Measuring Stokes vector} of polarized light, using direct analysis for 4 values and Fourier analysis for 8, 16, and 32 values. \item \textbf{Calculating norm} between the two Stokes vectors. \end{enumerate} The output is thus a norm interpreted as a distance metric, indicating how close the measured result is to the theoretical calculation.